 On the other hand, every company uses common applications that its business relies on.
 Hosting these applications can be a burden.
 Typically, operating your own e-mail infrastructure, collaboration tools, document storage, or HR services is a part of IT infrastructure that would be better off in someone else’s hands.
 If you can secure your data in the process.

 Your business could benefit from better scalability, cost, digital experience, performance, and security using the cloud.
 If you choose the right strategy.

-Clouding capabilities have advanced significantly over the years.
-Organizations looking to scale up should prioritize the process of migrating workloads to the cloud.
-Typically, the desire for a more flexible workload environment drives companies to the cloud.
-The ability to work on various machines in the same environment, using the same toolset, is a high motivator for cloud migration.
-By moving to the cloud, you can leverage increased capabilities such as higher stability, better scalability, and hazard recovery, while also reducing operational needs.
+Cloud capabilities have advanced significantly over the years.
+Organizations looking to scale are increasingly prioritizing the process of migrating workloads to the cloud, often driven by a desire to create a more flexible workload environment.
+Working on various machines in the same environment using the same toolset is an undeniable benefit of cloud migration.
+By moving to the cloud, you can leverage increased capabilities such as higher stability, better scalability, and disaster recovery while reducing operational needs.

-For example, a company that sells costumes may experience a dramatic increase in traffic before Halloween.
-Most of the time this company can get by with several systems.
-However, around the holiday it needs to scale up to accommodate the increase in traffic.
-You can add more PCs to solve this issue.
-However, this may waste space, resources, and money.
-Instead, this company could use a third-party cloud provider to scale up and down according to the demands of their customers.
+For example, an e-commerce business may experience a dramatic increase in traffic on Black Friday.
+Most of the time, this company can get by with a small number of servers.
+However, it needs to accommodate a massive uptick in traffic.
+They could add more hardware to solve this issue, but this may waste physical space, resources, and money.
+Better, the company could use a third-party cloud provider to scale computing power up and down according to the business demand.

 Building a cloud migration strategy

 A plan tells you what steps to take, a strategy tells you which steps are the best.
 Without a solid cloud migration strategy, organizations may experience operational difficulties, vendor lock-in, security issues, and inflated costs.
 Conversely, a well-built cloud migration strategy can help you scale up and save you money.

 Here are a few tips to help you create a successful cloud migration strategy: